Dheeerazzz/A-simple-bucketlist-project/README.md

 This is my first React application .
-There is no great CSS styling in this but, FIRST is always special...right!!?
+There is no great CSS styling in this.
+But, FIRST is always special...right!!?